Let’s have a look at the factors that affect self build costs and how to work out how much yours might be.

 This variance is by no means restrictive and a cutting edge design and build could come in well above the top figure.
 If you are considering this, speak to your architect or designer about cost implications.

-To achieve an accurate estimate, have a look at Homebuilding and Renovating (H and R) Magazine's build cost calculator.
-It is found near the back pages of their magazine and is a great tool.
+To achieve an accurate estimate, have a look at Homebuilding and Renovating (H and R) Magazine’s build cost calculator.
+It is found near the back pages of their magazine and is an excellent tool.
 Their figures are regularly updated in line with the Build Cost Information Service (BCIS) of the Royal Institute of Chartered Surveyors (RICS) who provide the industry standard in estimating rebuild costs for insurance purposes.

-H and R's calculator generates an initial figure based on floor area, build route, standard of finish and area of the country.
-It then takes you step by step through adjustments for factors such as slope of site and use of basement or roof space.
+H and R’s calculator generates an initial figure based on floor area, build route, standard of finish and area of the country.
+It then takes you step-by-step through adjustments for factors such as slope of site and use of basement or roof space.
 The result is a pretty good build cost estimate that reflects your plans.

 There are some simple and free calculators available online including Buildstore’s – Build Costs Calculator which can quickly give you a rough idea of overall costs.

-People often like to add up the actual build costs and pretend that some others don't exist.
+People often like to add up the actual build costs and selectively pretend that some others don’t exist.
 This is bad practice, always budget for everything and remember to include:

 The significance of these costs will be specific to your individual project.
-If they are relevant then the cost implications should be noted.
+If they are relevant, then the cost implications should be noted.